kjbrum/juice/README.md

 ## License

 Copyright © 2014 [Kyle Brumm](http://kylebrumm.com).
-Juice is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).
+Juice is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).